-You can control the size of the brush using the Size popup in the Tool Options Bar.
+You can control the size of the brush using the Size pop-up in the Tool Options Bar.
 You use a small brush at high magnification for precise work, and a large brush at fit to screen for general work.
 To the right, you can see examples of brush strokes at varying sizes.
 You can control the size of the brush several ways:

-- Use the Size pop-up in the Tool Options Bar. - Use the mouse scroll wheel (preferences must be set to this). - Use your Wacom pressure sensitive tablet.
+- Use the Size pop-up in the Tool Options Bar. - Use the left and right bracket keys ([]). - Use the mouse scroll wheel (preferences must be set to this). - Use your Wacom pressure sensitive tablet.